williamsuane/ziggo/README.md

 ## Image Setup

-1. In the terminal go to the folder `ziggo-assignment` and run the command `.\mvnw clean package jib:dockerBuild`
+1. In the terminal go to the folder `ziggo-assignment` and run the command `./mvnw clean package jib:dockerBuild`

 ## Running